jaizquierdogalan/windsuft_memories_nestjs/memories/README.md

 Use this as your global baseline.
 Each project then adds its own `.windsurfrules.md` with project-specific overrides.

-## Install as Windsurf Global Rules
+## Installation Options

 Prerequisites:
 - macOS/Linux with bash

+### Option 1: Install as Global Windsurf Rules (All Projects)

+Install globally for all Windsurf projects on your machine:

 One-liner (public repo):
 ```bash